vinkla/wordplate/README.md

     Using Vite, you can rapidly set up and begin building and minifying your CSS and JavaScript.

+- **Tailwind CSS**

+    Tailwind CSS is included by default, allowing you to quickly build custom designs.

 - **Debugging**

     Familiar debugging helper functions are integrated such as `dump()` and `dd()`.